jawadhassan100/RealEstate_Locofy/README.md

   1) Open project folder in <a href="https://code.visualstudio.com/download">Visual Studio Code</a>
   2) In the terminal, run `npm install`
   3) Run `npm run dev` to view project in browser

+ # Description
+  1) This website is designed in figma and then though locofy.ai the design is converted into react code which is simply       used in next js

   # Technology Used:
   1) Figma